-Edward is still creepy in his insistence that she not go to La Push, so Jacob arrives to steal her away.
-In La Push, Bella learns how werewolves find their soul mates.
+Edward is still creepy in his insistence that she not visit La Push, so Jacob arrives to steal her away.
+In La Push, Bella learns how werewolves find their soulmates.
 Because I know what happens in Book Four, I know where this is going and it’s super, super weird.
 Because this post is long already, I’ll save this until, no—I’m not going to make up excuses.
 I’m not getting into it now, because I don’t have the strength.

 “This can’t be the work of just one newborn vampire.
 What’s going on?
 It’s as if they’ve never heard of the Volturi.
 Which is possible, I guess.
 No one has explained the rules to them… so who is creating them, then?”
 (229)

-But, there’s also a mystery closer to home: someone stole some of Bella’s clothes.
+But there’s also a mystery closer to home because someone stole some of Bella’s clothes.
 The Cullens worry that she’s being tracked as the stolen items contain her scent.
-Neither of these things is enough to swerve the main focus of the book which remains fixed upon Bella’s various insecurities.
+Neither of these things is enough to swerve the main focus of the book which remains fixed upon Bella’s insecurities.
 She worries a lot about the fact that Edward’s less than thrilled at the prospect of her upcoming transformation.
 (Edward speaks first.)

 “For me to allow this—to let you become what I am just so that I’ll never have to lose you—is the most selfish act I can imagine.
 I want it more than anything, for myself.
 But for you, I want so much more.
 Giving in—it feels criminal.
 It’s the most selfish thing I’ll ever do, even if I live forever.